-21. By 4:00 p.m. on Friday, 11 August 2023, each party is to submit whether it requests to adduce any additional evidence, and if so, state:
+18. By 4:00 p.m. on Thursday, 23 November 2023, each party is to submit whether it requests to adduce any additional evidence, and if so, state:

 a.
 What additional documentation it requests to be disclosed, also indicating what fact(s) this is intended to substantiate; and/or b.
-The identity of the witness(es) the party wishes to call, and what disputed fact(s) each of these witnesses is to give testimony about, also setting out the proposed witness's testimony in writing.
-This written witness statement may also be adopted as the examination-in-chief at a potential hearing if the party leading the witness should wish to do so.
+The identity of the witness(es) the party wishes to call, if any, and what disputed fact(s) each of these witnesses is to give testimony about, also setting out the proposed witness's testimony in writing.
+This written statement may also be adopted as the examination-in-chief at a potential hearing if the party leading the witness should wish to do so.

-22. Upon receipt of the above-referred submissions, the Tribunal will issue the relevant instructions for further case management.
+19. Upon receipt of the above-referenced submissions and when the case has been assigned to a Judge of the Dispute Tribunal, relevant instructions for further case management will be issued.